jpthethi/teakozi/README.md

 1. key value for replacing in the test yml files.
 2. The index file can optionally have a tag called swagger pointing to the location of the swagger file from project home directory.
 3. Also has extension functions that can be defined and used in the test definition.
 Take a look at section library functions below.
+4. sync flag - whether the test should run sync / async. please refer to section sync / async as the behavior is dependent on test sync attribute and config sync attribute

 see the example folder in the repo for reference. you need to update the config/index.js with your github auth to